vparnas/jrnl2/README.md

 jrnl "Repeating the @tag a second time"
 ```

-Display the last four entries
+Display the last four entries:

 ```
 jrnl -n 4